SeaFocus - scuba diving reviews, images and information

 Dottyback anthias | Purple anthias | Redfin anthias | Scalefin anthias | Squarespot anthias

 Anthias are members of the true bass family, Serranidae.
-This highly diverse group also includes groupers and soapfish.
-In the whole family there are 50 genera and well over 400 species.
-However, these figures are constantly changing as many other species of fish are confused with them.
+This highly diverse marine group has 50 genera and over 400 species including anthias, groupers and soapfish.

 Often called fairy basslets, which somehow seems more appropriate, anthias are found right around the world on tropical reefs.
 There’s a local form as far north as Japan and as far south as the Great Barrier Reef.
 They live in relatively shallow water and amongst hard and soft corals where there are plenty of nooks and crannies to retreat to.
 Yet these small fish also like to be in places that get some hefty waves – dashing about in the surge is probably their favoured form of exercise.